Business routes of Interstate 80: Rock Springs

-Interstate 80 Business (I-80 Bus.) is a business loop of I-80 that runs 4.12 mi through Rock Springs in central Sweetwater County.
-The business route is coexistent with US 30 Bus for its entire length.
-I-80 Bus begins at exit 102 and heads east along Dewar Drive.
+Interstate 80 Business (I-80 BL) is a business loop of I-80 that runs 4.12 mi through Rock Springs in central Sweetwater County.
+The business route is coexistent with U.S. Route 30 Business (US 30 Bus.) for its entire length.
+I-80 BL begins at exit 102 and heads east along Dewar Drive.
 The highway curves northeast and passes to the north of downtown Rock Springs.
-Downtown is served by WYO 430, which I-80 Bus intersects just east of a rail line that branches north from the Union Pacific Railroad's Rawlins Subdivision.
+Downtown is served by WYO 430, which I-80 BL intersects just east of a rail line that branches north from the Union Pacific Railroad's Rawlins Subdivision.
 The business route follows Center Street west of WYO 430 and Bridger Avenue to the east, then follows Pilot Butte Avenue through the eastern part of the city to its eastern junction with I-80 at exit 107.

 Rawlins

-Interstate 80 Business (I-80 Bus.) is a business loop of I-80 that has a length of 3.77 mi through Rawlins in western Carbon County.
-The business route is coexistent with US 30 Bus for its entire length.
-I-80 Bus begins at I-80 exit 211 on the western edge of the city and heads east concurrently with WYO 789 along Spruce Street.
+Interstate 80 Business (I-80 BL) is a business loop of I-80 that has a length of 3.77 mi through Rawlins in western Carbon County.
+The business route is coexistent with U.S. Route 30 Business (US 30 Bus.) for its entire length.
+I-80 BL begins at I-80 exit 211 on the western edge of the city and heads east concurrently with WYO 789 along Spruce Street.
 In downtown Rawlins, at the intersection of Spruce Street and 3rd Street, the business route turns south onto 3rd Street, WY 789 turns north onto 3rd Street, and the business route begins to run concurrently with US 287.
-Three blocks to the south, I-80 Bus and US 287 turn east onto Cedar Street and parallel the Union Pacific Railroad along its Rawlins railyard, which serves as the boundary between the Rawlins Subdivision to the west and the Laramie Subdivision to the east.
+Three blocks to the south, I-80 BL and US 287 turn east onto Cedar Street and parallel the Union Pacific Railroad along its Rawlins railyard, which serves as the boundary between the Rawlins Subdivision to the west and the Laramie Subdivision to the east.
 The highway meets the southern end of US 287 Bypass (US 287 Byp; Higley Boulevard) shortly before reaching its eastern end at I-80 exit 215.
 Within the trumpet interchange on the south side of I-80, the interchange ramps meet the western end of WYO 76, which heads east toward Sinclair.

 Laramie

 Interstate 80 Business (I-80 Bus.) is a business loop of I-80 that spans 6.357 mi through Laramie in southern Albany County.
-I-80 Bus begins at I-80 exit 310 and heads east along Curtis Street, which crosses over the Laramie River and the Union Pacific Railroad's Laramie Subdivision.
+I-80 BL begins at I-80 exit 310 and heads east along Curtis Street, which crosses over the Laramie River and the Union Pacific Railroad's Laramie Subdivision.
 The business route turns south onto 3rd Street, along which the highway runs concurrently with US 30 and US 287.
-In downtown Laramie, I-80 Bus and US 30 turn east onto Grand Avenue, which runs along the southern edge of the University of Wyoming campus.
+In downtown Laramie, I-80 BL and US 30 turn east onto Grand Avenue, which runs along the southern edge of the University of Wyoming campus.
 The highway curves southeast and leaves the city of Laramie just north of its end at the trumpet interchange of I-80 exit 316.